Controllability of Networked Sampled-data Systems: Introduction

-Due to the development of computer control platforms and the problems such as limited bandwidth, signal instability and transmission delay, the control and transmission signals of real systems are usually sampled data.
-Therefore, how to maintain the controllability of a system after sampling is a problem worthy of attention.
-In \cite{chen2012optimal}, it was pointed out that pathological sampling would eliminate the controllability of continuous systems, and a non-pathological sampling condition was provided.
+Due to the development of computer control platforms, and problems such as limited bandwidth, signal instability, and transmission delay, the control and transmission signals of real systems are usually sampled data.
+Therefore, how to maintain the controllability of a system during sampling is a problem worthy of attention.
+It was pointed out in \cite{bar1975preservation} that the controllability of linear time-invariant (LTI) systems may not be preserved during the periodic sampling.
+In \cite{chen2012optimal}, the sampling that destroys controllability was defined as ``pathological sampling", and a non-pathological sampling condition related to eigenvalues of the state matrix was provided.
 The non-pathological sampling of switched linear systems was studied in \cite{babaali2005nonpathological}.
 The influence of sampling on controllability indices was analyzed in \cite{hagiwara1988controllability}.
-In \cite{kreisselmeier1999sampling}, a method of adding a step of non-equidistant sampling to periodic sampling was proposed to maintain the controllability of systems after sampling, and \cite{guo2005systems} further applied this non-equidistant sampling method to time-varying systems.
-For multi-rate sampling, the case of different sampling periods on different channels was studied in \cite{pasand2018controllability} with a sufficient controllability condition given.
+In \cite{kreisselmeier1999sampling}, a method of adding a step of non-equidistant sampling to periodic sampling was proposed to maintain the controllability of LTI systems and is further applied to time-varying systems\cite{guo2005systems}.
+The multi-rate sampling pattern where control channels have nonidentical sampling periods was studied in \cite{pasand2018controllability} with a sufficient controllability condition given.